Last updated on May 18th, 2022 at 03:45 pm

 If you are in the market for a barbell, make sure to check out my recommended barbells page here.
 You’re sure to find the perfect bar for your gym there!

 But wait, there’s more…

-While this article is about the three “must have” bars for your home gym, I will note that if all you ever get is a traditional barbell, you’ll be very happy.
-I’m a minimalist at heart and there’s something satisfying about making due with just one bar.
+While this article is about the three “must-have” bars for your home gym, I will note that if all you ever get is a traditional barbell, you’ll be very happy.
+I’m a minimalist at heart and there’s something satisfying about making do with just one bar.
 The gear head that lives in me will sometimes argue with that, though, and for that reason I recommend two more bars for your home gym.
 They aren’t necessary, per se, but they are extremely useful and very nice to have!
 We’ll take a look at both of those now.

 Lookout, it’s a trap!!!

 The first few times I read about a “trap” bar, I was totally confused.
 Why would someone need such a contraption (see what I did there?)?
 I’d never seen one in a commercial gym and it seemed like a gimmick to me.